Sokolova2077/E2E/README.md

  4. Make git pull and download all folders from the github
  5. Make ***python app.py***
  6. then launch it: ***flask run --host=0.0.0.0***

+## Dockerfile
+There is a Dockerfile in the github, that allows you to make an alternative run of the app and also to save the image of the application to use on different devices.
+Dockerfile that will be downloaded, contains the commands needed to build the container and make a working copy of the application.

+## How to build container using docker
+Build the container:
+ From the directory you have Dockerfile
+    docker build .

+Launch the container:

+    docker run --network host IMAGE[:TAG|@DIGEST]

+ You can also get it to your dockerHub:

+    docker push dockerlogin/dockerfolder:v.X.X